beanurn/orthoset/readme.md

 	perl Trinity_analyse_comp_batch.pl <fn> <start_comp> <stop_comp>

 where <fn> is `bom_crunch_contigs.txt.sorted`.
-The taxon identified is extracted from this filename. <start_comp> and <end_comp> define the subset of the components to be analysed.
+The taxon identifier is extracted from this filename. <start_comp> and <end_comp> define the subset of the components to be analysed.
 Choose the first component as start and a non-existent end component to run the analysis for all components in the input file.